Jtoosh/startup/README.md

 - Authentication was not yet implemented, but placeholer login and logout buttons were styled.
 - Database usage was not yet implemented, but a placeholder `table` element was styled.
 - WebSocket data was not yet implemented, but the placeholder `table` created was styled.

+## Web Service Deliverable

+Overview of Web Service implementation:

+Web services were implemented by adding Express.js to the backend.
+The index.js file running Node.js was edited to include express and other needed libraries.
+A combination of personally designed endpoints and 3rd party ones were used to provide the services needed.
+One was designed for user creation, one for logging in an existing user, and one for logging a user out.
+An object to store all of the user data was created, with the key being the username of each user.
+The logout endpoint middleware would update the value of that user with any Flashcard deck changes that were made.
+The service is being run by a PM2 daemon on the backend, so that the data won't be lost, until a database is implemented.

+For 3rd party API calls, the Datamuse API was used (see link [here](https://www.datamuse.com/api/)).
+The specific endpoint used was the `/words?ml=${searchTerm}`.
+This would provide a list of 100 words with similar meaning to the search term, from highest to lowest "similarity score".
+This is meant to help users find words to use for term semantics or definitions.

+### Features: Web Service

+- This deliverable saw the implementation of the feature "Open-source APIs will be used to provide information for various quizzes and flashcards, expanding the application's functionality."
+As stated in the previous deliverable, because of the time restraints of this class, some of that feature is not yet available in totality, but some of it is present.
+This mostly appears in the use of the Datamuse API described above.
+- The ability to loosely authenticate was also implemented, using simple POST methods and comparison operations on the backend to validate.
+The authentication will be made more secure with the implementation of a database in the next deliverable.

+### Technologies: Web Service

+- HTML previously was used to create the full structure of the page.
+The HTML files were deleted, and the rendered HTML was moved to be included in the return statements of the corresponding React components.
+Some adjustments were made, such as additional buttons, as development needs arose.
+- CSS was previously fully implemented according to assignment specifications, adjusted slightly to work with React components.
+Stylesheets for indiviual components were created as necessary
+- JavaScript was implmented via React.
+- React was about 50% implemented, with full functionality for flashcards, with quizzes and account editing to be implemented soon.
+- Web service APIs were implemented using the Datamuse API, using the "Need Ideas?" button that is located on the flashcard editing page.
+- Authentication was primitively implemented by sending the username and password from the input elements to the backend in a POST request, then comparing those with the credentials stored in the `users` object in the backend.
+- Database usage was not yet implemented, but a placeholder `table` element was styled.
+- WebSocket data was not yet implemented, but the placeholder `table` created was styled.